District heating: Solar heat

 Use of solar heat for district heating has been increasing in Denmark and Germany in recent years.
 The systems usually include interseasonal thermal energy storage for a consistent heat output day to day and between summer and winter.
 Good examples are in Vojens at 50 MW, Dronninglund at 27 MW and Marstal at 13 MW in Denmark.
 These systems have been incrementally expanded to supply 10% to 40% of their villages' annual space heating needs.
 The solar-thermal panels are ground-mounted in fields.
 The heat storage is pit storage, borehole cluster and the traditional water tank.
 In Alberta, Canada the Drake Landing Solar Community has achieved a world record 97% annual solar fraction for heating needs, using solar-thermal panels on the garage roofs and thermal storage in a borehole cluster.

 Low temperature natural or waste heat

 In Stockholm, the first heat pump was installed in 1977 to deliver district heating sourced from IBM servers.
-Today the installed capacity is about 660 MW heat, utilizing treated sewage water, sea water, district cooling, data centers and grocery stores as heat sources.
+Today the installed capacity is about 660 MW heat, using treated sewage water, sea water, district cooling, data centers and grocery stores as heat sources.
 Another example is the Drammen Fjernvarme District Heating project in Norway which produces 14 MW from water at just 8 °C, industrial heat pumps are demonstrated heat sources for district heating networks.
-Among the ways that industrial heat pumps can be utilized are:
+Among the ways that industrial heat pumps can be used are: